-Selene, a beautiful vampire warrior, is entrenched in a war between the vampire and werewolf races.
-Although she is aligned with the vampires, she falls in love with Michael, a werewolf who longs for the war to end.
+Selene, a beautiful vampire warrior, entrenched in a war between the vampire and werewolf races.
+Although she is aligned with the vampires, she falls in love with Michael, a human who is sought by werewolves for unknown reasons.

 Van Helsing is in the world to rid all evil, even if not everyone agrees with him.
 The Vatican sends the monster hunter and his ally, Carl, to Transylvania.
 They have been sent to this land to stop the powerful Count Dracula.
 Whilst there they join forces with a Gypsy Princess called Anna Valerious, who is determined to end an ancient curse on her family by destroying the vampire.
 They just don't know how!
 Written by

 261 of 375 people found this review helpful.

 Was this review helpful to you?